What Is Remote Work? A Guide to Understanding the Future of Work

 Remote work vs. hybrid work

 The difference between remote work and hybrid work is that remote work is a general term for jobs performed anywhere.
-Hybrid work refers to jobs requiring workers to spend part of their time at a workplace and part of their time remotely.
+Hybrid work refers to jobs requiring workers to spend part of their time at a workplace and part of their time remote.

 Benefits of remote work for workers